 Amway is a $10.8 billion direct-selling business based in Ada, Michigan, USA.
 Top-selling brands for Amway are NUTRILITE™ vitamin, mineral and dietary supplements, ARTISTRY™ skincare and color cosmetics, and eSpring™ water treatment systems – all sold exclusively by Amway Business Owners.
 Global sales in 2014 made Amway the #1 direct-selling business in the world, according to the Direct Selling News 2015 Global 100.
 For company news, visit globalnews.amway.com.

 DeVos has been the recipient of numerous achievement awards, as well as 15 honorary doctorate degrees.
 He has written five books: BELIEVE!, Compassionate Capitalism, Hope From My Heart: Ten Lessons for Life, Ten Powerful Phrases for Positive People and Simply Rich.

-Because of their dedication to supporting those organizations in which they believe, DeVos and his wife, Helen, created the Richard and Helen DeVos Foundation.
+Because of their dedication to supporting those organizations in which they believe, DeVos and his late wife, Helen, created the Richard and Helen DeVos Foundation.
 The DeVoses are dedicated to the entrepreneurial spirit and helping people live better lives.

 Dan DeVos, Chairman

 Dan DeVos was named chairman of the Orlando Magic on December 7, 2011.
 His responsibilities include representing ownership in various business and public relations activities while working closely with the Magic’s CEO on the business and basketball operations.
 Additionally, he focuses on long-term strategic planning for the organization and new business initiatives.
 DeVos is a member of the NBA Board of Governors.